Tasharany/kepu/README.md

 </div>
 <br>

-Osiris is a powerful movie and show tracker app built using Flutter, Firebase, and The Movie Database (TMDb) API.
-With Osiris, you can easily keep track of your favorite movies and TV shows, discover new ones, and stay up-to-date with the latest releases.
+Kepu! is a powerful movie,show, game, and music tracker app built using Flutter, Firebase, and The Movie Database (TMDb) API.
+With Kepu!, you can easily keep track of your favorite movies and TV shows, discover new ones, and stay up-to-date with the latest releases.
 The app provides a seamless user experience with a beautiful interface and efficient data synchronization using Firebase.

 ![Kepu!](screenshots/screenshot-main.png)